Safeguarding Policy

 What to do if you’re worried a child is being abused – March 2015:

-Information sharing advice for practitioners providing safeguarding services to children, young people, parents and carers:
+Information sharing advice for practitioners providing safeguarding services to children, young people, Parents / Carers:

 Preventing and Tackling Bullying: